3 Reasons Your Website Isn’t Making Money (And How To Fix It)

 Off-Page SEO

-Off-page SEO is the real driver of organic site traffic.
+Off-page SEO is another key driver of organic site traffic.
 Google has eyes everywhere, so the more places your name and keywords pop up — giving Google more opportunities to find you — the better.

 This requires blogging and link building.
 It’s important to remember that Google wants to give their users the most accurate search results possible.
 Create blog posts that address your customers’ needs, and provide solutions to the common problems they’re looking to solve.